livetrails/targetjs/README.md

 1.  **Complexity of Asynchronous Operations:**  Traditional JavaScript often involves complex handling of asynchronous operations (Promises, callbacks, `async/await`).
 TargetJS addresses this by providing a structured, synchronous, and predictable execution flow, allowing developers to avoid asynchronous operations altogether.
 2.  **Scattered State Management:** Many frameworks require separate libraries or complex patterns for state management.
 In TargetJS, state management is inherently handled through its core concept of Targets, eliminating the need for direct state management.
 3.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
 The code is compact and follows a predictable execution flow.
 4.  **Rigid Static Layer of HTML:** Many frameworks use HTML as the primary medium for generating the user interface.
-TargetJS minimizes reliance on traditional HTML and CSS, allowing JavaScript to drive the user interface, resulting in a better and more dynamic user experience.
+TargetJS minimizes reliance on traditional HTML and CSS, allowing JavaScript to be the primary player, resulting in a better and more dynamic user experience.
 5.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
 TargetJS provides a *unified* solution, simplifying the learning curve and development process.
 6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens.
 Targets can iterate step-by-step towards new values and manage execution flow by time.
 This provides fine-grained control over animations without external libraries.
 7.  **Complicated execution flow**: other frameworks are based on reactive model which often lead to unpredictable execution flow while TargetJS execution is based on the order targets are written.